 - Oral sedation: A pill taken orally one hour before your procedure is to begin – whether it’s a cleaning, crown, or otherwise – produces a light to moderate level of sedation.
 You will feel sleepy, and some patients even take a little snooze during their procedures and don’t remember anything upon waking.
 Not only does this type of sedation relax you tremendously, it still allows you to respond to Dr. Patel if needed.
 There is a period of recovery time after oral sedation, and patients who choose this option may not drive and must have someone to take them home.

-- Nitrous oxide.
-Also known as laughing gas, nitrous oxide produces a level of light sedation.
+- Laughing Gas.
+Laughing gas produces a level of light sedation.
 The gas is inhaled through a small mask placed over the nose and is expelled through the mouth.
 Laughing gas is a common form of sedation, and helps patients reach a state of relaxation.
 The effects quickly wear off after the gas is turned off, which means you can drive right after your dental appointment.

 People who are getting several dental procedures completed at one time often choose sedation dentistry, though it can also be used if you are only undergoing one procedure.
 The sleepy but awake feeling satisfies the need to be aware but out of it at the same time so you can get the dental care you need without feeling the anxiousness of being in the dentist’s chair.
 As a highly anxious patient, having you more relaxed makes it easier for your Johns Creek dentist to complete your dental work efficiently and without interruption.